taleldayekh/talel.io-infra/aws/ecr/README.md

 # About the Service

-[ECR](https://aws.amazon.com/ecr/) is Docker image repositories on AWS.
+[Amazon ECR](https://aws.amazon.com/ecr/) are Docker image repositories on AWS.
 Each image has its separate repository with different versions of a given image.

 # Deployment